joeylmaalouf/CA15-Lab-0/Lab2/report.md

 | 0        | 0        | 0        | 1011       |

 ###SPI Memory
-The fault we have injected is that our Finite State Machine's MISO buffer enable signal is stuck high.
+The fault we have injected is that our Finite State Machine's MISO buffer enable signal is stuck high, mimicking a short across the MISO buffer.
 This means that output will always be passed to the "outside" even when we don't want it to.
 ####Schematic
 ![SPI Fault](spimemory_broken.png)

-Symptoms of this error are test cases failing due to the output being driven when it should be undriven due to the tri-state buffer being stuck on.
+A test pattern that will detect this fault is to set the MOSI pin high and cycle the signal clock once.
+If the MISO pin is undriven, then the error is not present, if the MISO pin is driven to the value of the MOSI pin, the error is present.